madskjeldgaard/sc-plugins-build-scripts/README.md

 ./guttersynth-sc x86_64
 ```

 As you can see, the frst argumement is the target architecture. `x86_64` is used if you run SC on an intel based mac or if you have SuperCollider installed under Rosetta on an M1-based mac.
-Otherwise use `arm`.
+Otherwise use `arm64`.